CellProfiler/CellProfiler-Analyst/docs/source/3_properties_file.rst

 To connect to an SQLite database
 --------------------------------
 SQLite is another mode of data storage, in which tables are stored in a large, database-like file on your local computer rather than a database server.
 This is easier to set up than a full- featured MySQL database and is at least as fast, but it is not a good choice of storage if the data is to be accessed by multiple concurrent connections.
-This mode of storage also puts a limitation on the number of rules used in the FastGentleBoosting Algorithm in Classifier (see section III.B.5).
+This mode of storage also puts a limitation on the number of rules used in the FastGentleBoosting Algorithm in Classifier.
 CellProfiler is able to export data in this format using the ExportToDatabase module.

 .. code-block:: text